This Web page last updated date Jan 10 2015; links modified and added Aug 26 2019.

 This is part of other vintage computer repair and restoration work I've done.
-I did some work on a related 6800 system from SWTPC, but it's not had power as of mid-2013. - Herb Johnson
+I did some work on a related 6800 system from SWTPC, but it's not had power as of mid-2013.
+Also look at a Motorola EXORset system I acquired in 2018.
+I provide a

 To the left is the D2 CPU board.
 It has the usual sorts of things that an 8-bit CPU family had in the 1970's.
 The 6800 CPU chip, the 6810 128-byte RAM, the 6820 PIO parallel I/O chip.
-Also a Motorola MIKBUG ROM, and a Motorola brand crystal/clock chip in the metal can.
+Also a Motorola 6830 mask-programmed JBUG ROM, and a Motorola brand crystal/clock chip in the metal can.
 There's a serial UART chip, called an 6850 ACIA,

 To the right is the display and keyboard, connected to the CPU board by a flat cable.
 There's six 7-segment displays, and a hex keypad with function keys.
 The red flatcable on the left of the display board, connects to the